simdjson/simdjson/doc/basics.md

 }
 ```

 And that is all that is needed!
-Here is a complete example:
+The following code is a complete example:

 ```c++
 #include "simdjson.h"